 Andrea Nair, Parenting educator says “I view defiance as communication gone sideways.
 When we can listen, understand what is wrong in the child’s world, and problem solve, behavior often improves.”

-What’s the secret to turning toddler defiance into cooperation?
+The secret to turning toddler defiance into cooperation

 The real secret to ending defiance in toddlers is to reframe it.